-A paid fifteen (15) minute break is allowed within each four (4) consecutive hours of work.
-An unpaid thirty (30) minute lunch period is provided when an employee works eight (8) or more consecutive hours.
-Employees are expected to use these breaks as intended and will not be permitted to adjust work start time, end time, or lunch time by saving these breaks.
+A paid fifteen (15) minute break is allowed for every four (4) consecutive hours of work.
+An unpaid thirty (30) minute lunch break is provided when an employee works eight (8) or more consecutive hours.
+Employees are expected to use these breaks as intended and will not be permitted to adjust work start time, end time, or lunchtime by skipping these breaks.
+An employee may combine their morning and afternoon break with their lunch break for a sixty (60) minute lunch break.

 Employees whose duties involve traveling throughout the city may stop along the assigned route at a restaurant or other public accommodation for their fifteen-minute breaks and thirty-minute lunch break.

 Exceptions must be approved by the supervisor or city administrator.

-Departments with unique job or coverage requirements may have additional rules, issued by the supervisor and subject to approval of the city administrator, on the use of meal breaks and rest periods.
+Departments with unique job or coverage requirements may have additional rules, issued by the supervisor-department head and subject to approval of the city administrator, on the use of meal breaks and rest periods.